centreon/centreon-documentation/versioned_docs/version-22.10/service-mapping/remote-server.md

 ---
 id: remote-server
-title: Install on a Remote Server
+title: Install on a remote server
 ---

-The procedure for installing the Centreon BAM module on a Centreon Remote Server is the same as on a Central server and needs additionnal action.
+The procedure for installing the Centreon BAM module on a Centreon remote server is the same as on a central server and needs additionnal action.

 1. Install the extension using the standard install procedure
 2. Follow the extra steps described below.

 ## Step 2: Configure Centreon Broker

-Configuring the Centreon BAM module on a Centreon Remote Server requires configuring the Centreon Broker *from* the Centreon Central Server.
-This allows the Centreon Remote Server to manage calculations on Centreon BAM.
-The configuration will be automatically sent to the Centreon Remote Server when you export your business activities to the Centreon Remote Server from the central server.
+The **Centreon BAM** module needs specific Broker outputs to be configured for the Centreon remote server. server.

-To do so, you need to modify the Centreon Broker Master configuration of the Centeon Remote poller.
-Go to the `Configuration > Pollers > Broker configuration` menu and edit the remote poller configuration.
+To do so, you need to log in to your central server and modify the Centreon Broker Master configuration of the Centreon remote poller.
+Go to the **Configuration > Pollers > Broker configuration** menu and edit the **remote server's** configuration.

 ### Monitoring output

-In the Output tab, select **BAM - Monitoring engine (BAM)** and click on **Add**:
+In the **Output** tab, select **BAM - Monitoring engine (BAM)** and click on **Add**:

 ![image](../assets/service-mapping/remote-server/conf_poller_bam_monitoring.png)

-Please consult the following table for the appropriate field values:
+Please refer to the following table for the appropriate field values:

 | Fields                          | Values                                                                 |
 |---------------------------------|------------------------------------------------------------------------|